jrandleman/EScheme/doc/primitives.md

 just like any other EScheme procedure!

-Macros are so important in fact, their expansion is one of the only 4 jobs that EScheme's Java11 compiler performs:
+Macros are so important in fact, their expansion is one of the only 4 jobs that EScheme's Java compiler performs:

   1. Reflect inlined bytecode from 'bytecode'
   2. Compile vector/hashmap literals